RPMF supported young athlete, Amber Anning wins in Manchester On April 18, 2016 at the Manchester Sports City arena Amber […]

 Retired internationals Karen Cudby and Mark Crowley among those raising cash for Ron Pickering Memorial Fund at London Marathon

-After suffering a career-threatening injury in 2007, viagra order Cudby underwent extensive rehab, story part of which was funded by money raised by her then coach John Nuttall running the London Marathon.
+After suffering a career-threatening injury in 2007, Cudby underwent extensive rehab, part of which was funded by money raised by her then coach John Nuttall running the London Marathon.

 She then vowed to run the marathon herself one day to raise cash for an athletics cause and, having hung up her track spikes in 2012, took on this year’s London event to give something back to the sport.

 “It was important to me to do the marathon and raise funds for an athletics cause, as it was something that I said I would do a long time ago,” explained Cudby.

 The 38-year-old, who clocked 4:15:20 in London to beat the 4:19 she ran in the capital in 2000 prior to her career on the track, has so far raised £2546.89 of her £3000 target, with her single largest donation of £123 made by Athletics Weekly reader Dave Lea who saw her story in the magazine.

 “I thought Karen, as a former British international, to me deserved rather more than the norm,” explained Lea, who has run a number of marathons and ultra-distance events himself for charity and offered Cudby a week’s pension if she could complete the 26.2 miles.

 Describing Lea’s donation as “very humbling”, Karen added: “I have had amazing support with all my fundraising.
 John Nuttall also very generously supported my fundraising, which I thought was great given he had already done so much!”

 Crowley completed the course in 4:49:23, having run the marathon in memory of Ed Prickett, the promising distance runner who died in a car accident in 2004.
 At the time of going to print, the former GB junior had raised £2343.20 via his Virgin Money Giving account for the Fund.